Spring 2019 Silver Sun Diverse Voices Fellow

 Kervin Marseille is a Rockland County-based director, DP, and video editor whose expertise ranges from music videos and short films to art installations.
 After receiving his degree in Digital Filmmaking, Kervin has gone on to work with directors, such as Jonathan Demme, Guy Reid, and Shaka King.
 His directorial debut, the short film Peace the Policy, premiered at the 2016 Urban World Film Festival.
 Considering himself a novice to the film world, his goal is to constantly stay up-to-date with technology and sharpen his skills in order to keep creating.

 Alex is a Sleepy Hollow-born writer, director, editor, and educator.
 After receiving his BFA in New Media Film and Journalism at Fairfield University, Alex founded Young, Broke and Awesome!, a brand that showcased the lives of starving and obscure artists.
 After YBA, Alex went on to create Kiwikah¬¬¬a––company that specialized in website, app, and brand development.
 Using a combination of programming knowledge, editing skills, and filmmaking experience, Alex is now exclusively fixated on creating stories and experiences via Virtual Reality, an infatuation he has had since childhood.
 Currently, Alex is a lead professor at Coding Kidz, a NYC based afterschool program that teaches students grades K–8 how to program their own video games and make animated films.

 Emily Ann Hoffman

 Emily graduated from RISD recently in illustration with a focus in stop motion puppetry and animation.
 She is the fall 2016 Emerging Artist Fellow.
-She will spend her time as a fellow writing, animating, and editing a dark comedic narrative short about a young couple's pregnancy scare during a weekend away at an Airbnb.
-The entire film will be performed through her handmade puppets as they occupy miniature sets built in our workshop by Hoffman herself.
-We look forward to sharing her process and techniques with our student body.
+She spent her time as a fellow writing, animating, and editing a dark comedic narrative short, "Nevada," about a young couple's pregnancy scare during a weekend away at an Airbnb.
+The entire film was performed through her handmade puppets, who occupy miniature sets built in our workshop by Hoffman herself.